What is Options Trading?

 Content

-Options trading allows investors to speculate on the future direction of the stock market as a whole or individual securities such as stocks or bonds.
+Options trading enables investors to speculate on the future movements of the stock market overall or on specific securities like stocks or bonds.
 Options contracts give you the option, but not the obligation, to buy or sell an underlying asset at a predetermined price by a predetermined date.

 What is Options Trading?

-An option is a financial contract that provides an investor or trader with the right to buy or sell a stock, ETF, commodity, currency, or benchmark at a specified price for a specified period.
+An option is a financial contract that grants an investor or trader the right to buy or sell a stock, ETF, commodity, currency, or benchmark at a predetermined price within a set time frame.
 Options contracts come with a fixed expiry date, usually the last Thursday of a calendar month.
 When the specified date of expiry arrives, the contract expires, and its value becomes zero.
 Unlike futures, options do not obligate the buyer or seller to honour the contract.

 Options trading in the stock market means you do not own the shares until you exercise the option.
 This feature makes options trading different from stock trading.
 When you invest in a stock, you become part-owner of the company.
 However, when you trade options, you simply express your desire to own the company's shares on a specified date and not own them for real.